zsenyeg/LogMeasure/README.md

 # LogMeasure
-Logmeasure is just dummy project still
+Logmeasure is just a dummy project still